anefischer/udacity/DEND/readme.md

 # DEND: Data Engineering Nanodegree (nd027)

-Recommended time: 5 months, Level: Intermediate, Perequisite: Intermediate Python & SQL
+Recommended time: 5 months, Level: Intermediate, Prerequisite: Intermediate Python & SQL

 Data Engineering is the foundation for the new world of Big Data.
 It teaches how to build production-ready data infrastructure, an essential skill for advancing a data career.